aarnadlr/mcu-mcp-server/WARP.md

 http://localhost:3000/mcp
 ```

-When deployed to Vercel, use the full deployment URL with `/mcp` path.
+When deployed to Railway, use the full deployment URL with `/mcp` path.

 ### Sample MCP Tool Invocations